The term ‘Dynamic Leadership can be interpreted in many ways.

 C. A course or purpose that has been passed on to us that we take up the mantle for.

 The culture of these three groups is primarily driven by our emotional needs.
 A need to address an issue that goes deeper than monetary reward and societal recognition.
 Consider your feelings to any particular issue.
 You seek answers from any potential source.
-Sources that typically would not be considered and or acceptable of your association.
-Consider the global alliances forged by war, resource limitations and embargos.
+Sources that typically would not be considered and or acceptance of your association.
+Consider the global alliances forged by war, resource limitations, and embargos.
 On a national level the independence of the states.
 On a local level, how counties and municipalities seek autonomy on the one hand and support on another.
 Read Separation of Powers

 The technical and fundamentals of dynamic leadership are valuable in and of themselves.
 The drivers that move us across our current comfort level allow us to grow and develop.
 Hence experience mental growth and development.
-Dynamic, change, evolution, learning and the intangible, humility engaging with others.
+Dynamic, change, evolution, learning, and the intangible, humility engaging with others.

 For the individual we seek to master the fundamentals of what it means to be a dynamic leader, either male or female, there is a vast difference.
-Learning and developing your particular style.
-Increasing your capabilities by practical experience and feedback from stakeholders.
+Learning and developing a particular style.
+Increasing your capabilities through practical experience and feedback from stakeholders.
 Building your skills through practice across many venues and among diverse communities.
 Demonstrating your expertise through time.
 Coming back and approaching situations with mutually beneficial intent to gain favorable outcomes for all.

 The litmus test of your effectiveness will be expressed by those around you.
 Your spouse, family, social circle, professional associations and community at large.
 These are the basis for your dynamic leadership development that is driven by the fundamentals of interpersonal communications.